List of The Nanny characters: Romance

 Regretting her past breakup with her boyfriend Danny, Fran often feels the need to date.
-Fran is desperate to find a soulmate and is often attracted to Jewish men.
+Fran is desperate to find a soulmate and often tries to date Jewish men.
 This compelling desire mainly comes from the obsessive, overbearing nature of her mother, Sylvia, who often nags Fran about the subject of marriage.

-As she continues to work for Mr. Sheffield, Fran develops many fantasies about being romantically and sexually involved with him.
-She has many fantasies of Max and her kissing passionately.
+As she continues to work for Mr. Sheffield, Fran develops many fantasies about being romantically and sexually involved with him, such as the two kissing passionately.
 In one episode, a drunk Fran accidentally climbs in bed alongside a sleeping Max.
 Upon waking up to find herself in bed next to Max, she says, "I'm havin' that dream again."
 In the last episode of season 3, Maxwell confesses to Miss Fine that he loves her when their plane from Paris to New York meets some turbulence, and he believes they may crash.
-Upon returning home, Maxwell immediately revokes the remark, claiming it was based more on panic and the possibility of death and was a spontaneous response, something he wanted to tell her before they perished.
+Upon returning home, Maxwell immediately revokes the remark, claiming it was based more on panic and the possibility of death, while also being a spontaneous response, and was something he wanted to tell her before they perished.
 This incident is later referred to as "The Thing" and is held over Mr. Sheffield's head with glee by both Fran and Niles (Daniel Davis) his butler for almost a whole season.

 In the beginning seasons, they always address each other with proper employer-employee politeness, i.e., "Miss Fine" and "Mr. Sheffield".
 (In the traditional British fashion of addressing butlers or ladies' maids, Maxwell calls Niles only by his surname.)
 By the fifth season, Mr. Sheffield and Miss Fine begin a tentative romantic relationship (they also have two dates but neither go so well; the first one where Fran inadvertently offends Elton John, and the second one where it's discovered that Fran has a squash allergy), which consists of a very large milestone: calling each other by their first names.
 The romantic tension between them lasts until the middle of the fifth season, when the couple are engaged.
 Maxwell proposes marriage and, following several snafus, they are finally married in the season 5 finale.
 Fran gives birth to fraternal twins, Jonah Samuel and Eve Catherine, in the series finale.
 Jonah, being named for Fran's side of the family, is more reserved like Maxwell.
 Eve, being named for Maxwell's side of the family, is more nasal and boisterous like Fran.

 Despite the fact that they stop using each other's last names to address each other when they become engaged, at times Fran and Max still switch to their boss/employee roles out of habit.
 When Max is angry with her, he will instinctively shout "Miss Fine!", causing a worried Fran to reply, "Oh no, I'm 'Miss Fine' again!"
 The same is true for Fran, who sometimes calls Maxwell "Mr. Sheffield" during intimate moments in the bedroom.
 When she and Maxwell finally become a couple, Fran sometimes exclaims "Oh, Mr. Sheffield" when they kiss.